Prenatal Care & Delivery

 At Women’s Health of Central Massachusetts, we are delighted to care for you during your pregnancy, delivery and post-partum (after birth).
 Our team of obstetricians and nurses provide all the services you need to help you and your developing baby stay as healthy as possible during pregnancy and birth.

 Ideally, prenatal care should begin before you get pregnant.
 If you’re planning a pregnancy, see your doctor for a complete check-up to make sure that you’re in good health and don’t have any conditions that could affect your pregnancy.

-- Take prenatal vitamins with folic acid, calcium and iron before you get pregnant.
-Folic acid can prevent neural tube defects (problems with development of the spine and nervous system), which can occur in the first 28 days of pregnancy – often before you even know you’re pregnant.
+- Take prenatal vitamins with folic acid, calcium, and iron before you get pregnant.
+Folic acid can prevent neural tube defects (problems with the development of the spine and nervous system), which can occur in the first 28 days of pregnancy – often before you even know you’re pregnant.

 - If you or your partner has a family history of a genetic disorder, genetic testing is advisable.
 Talk to your doctor who can refer you to a genetic counselor.

 If you learn you’re pregnant before you can do either of these, don’t worry.
 But do start taking prenatal vitamins as soon as you know you’re pregnant.